DFHG-project/DFHG-project.github.io/README.md

 The <i>Digital Fragmenta Historicorum Graecorum</i> (DFHG) is the digital version of the five volumes of the <i>Fragmenta Historicorum Graecorum</i> edited by Karl Müller (1841-1872).

 The repositories of this GitHub organization contain data about the 636 ancient Greek authors published in the FHG collection.

 For a complete list of authors published in the FHG including correspondences with other collections, see the [Müller-Jacoby Table of Concordance](http://www.dfhg-project.org/Mueller-Jacoby-Concordance/).

+For a complete list of FHG authors with corresponding DFHG and CITE urns, see

 #### License